Stop acquiring new debt

 After adding up everything you owe, the total number might look intimidating.
 Getting out of debt on a low income isn’t easy, but it’s possible.

-Some people may say pay off debts with the smallest balances first, I personally say pay off debts with the highest interest rates first.
+Some people may say to pay off debts with the smallest balances first, but you can also consider paying off debts with the highest interest rates first.

 Interest charges can rack up fast, which leaves you giving lenders free money for nothing.
-Pay those high interest debts down.
+Consider paying those high-interest debts down.

 Step 5: Start paying off the large debts